 The harder part?
 Physically showing the property to prospects.

 First, put together an FAQ document about the property.
-You should cover every detail you can think of when renting an apartment, including parking, utility costs, pet policies, and whether anything is included in the rent.
+You should cover every detail when renting an apartment, including parking, utility costs, pet policies, and whether anything is included in the rent.

 Tenant Screening